 - Chemical Reagents: We have several libraries available for screening, see https://sites.duke.edu/functionalgenomics/libraries/compound-libraries/ for more details.

-- Genome-wide screens: The Functional Genomics Shared Resource has developed the infrastructure necessary to conduct high-throughput screens, providing automated liquid handlers, cell platers and plate washers.
-For plate-based quantitative assays, we have the Cellomics high-content screening system, as well as multimodal plate readers.
+- Genome-wide screens: The Functional Genomics Shared Resource has the infrastructure necessary to conduct high-throughput screens, providing automated liquid handlers, cell platers and plate washers.
+For plate-based quantitative assays, we have the CellInsight CX5 high-content screening system, as well as multimodal plate readers.
 Screens can also be performed in pooled format using a selection-based strategy with any of our CRISPR or shRNA libraries.
 We can also assemble and screen custom CRISPR libraries.

-- Phenotypic assays: The facility offers high-content screening with the Cellomics ArrayScan system, as well as sensitive signal detection with two high-performance multimodal plate readers.
+- Phenotypic assays: The facility offers high-content screening with the CX5 HCS system, as well as sensitive signal detection with two high-performance multimodal plate readers.
 All systems are equipped with plate stackers and barcode readers for walk-away functionality and true high-throughput processing.